omerfaruktekin13/5-Bar-Parallel-Robot-via-MATLAB-Simscape/README.md

 > 4. Play Simulink model and you will see the Simscape model.
 > 5. The end-effector of the mechanism will be controlled by your mouse.
 > 6. Enjoy!

+## Open to Development
+Please share your comments and ideas about the project with me.
+Thank you for your time.